Edson-G/comet-bingo/README.md

 Looking back into it, this project was really fun and it's actually a better project than i remember.
 Yeah, the layout is kind of weird, especially on really large or small breakpoints, but i thought that 2021 me was way worse than that.

-This project is hosted on vercel, you can acesss the following link to see it live: https://comet-bingo.vercel.app/

 If you want to run this project locally... for some reason... here are the envionment variables.
 I don't know why they're environment variables in the first place so here you go.
 I don't have access to any other backend environment and the contest url is certainly not a sensitive piece of data, so i'll likely change it to plain constants whenever i feel like doing so.

 ```env